kil-san/monorepo/README.md

 ## Dev Setup

-This guide assumes that the machine is already setup with golang and node
+This guide assumes that the machine is already setup with golang, node and yarn

 - Install [docker](https://docs.docker.com/get-docker) on your machine if you don't already have it
 - Install [k3d](https://k3d.io/#installation) on your machine depending on your operating system